dashstander/algebraist/README.md

 - Efficient implementation of the $S_n$ FFT algorithm in PyTorch
 - Support for both forward and inverse transforms.
 - Utilities for working with permutations and representations of $S_n$
-- Examples and tests demonstrating usage and correctness

 ## Installation